Flowers Foods: 1914–1942

 In 1914, brothers William Howard and Joseph Hampton Flowers founded the Flowers Ice Cream Company in Thomasville, Georgia.
-Recognizing a growing local demand for fresh bread, they expanded their business and, in 1919, established the Flowers Baking Company.
-The morning after its launch, 500 loaves of "Flowers Quality Bread" were sold in Thomasville.
-At the time, the bakery was considered the most modern in Georgia and had the capacity to produce 30,000 loaves of bread per day.
-Throughout the 1920s, Flowers Baking Company distributed bread, rolls, and cakes by rail across southern Georgia and into parts of Alabama and Florida.
+To meet local demand for fresh bread, they established the Flowers Baking Company in 1919.
+The bakery initially sold 500 loaves of "Flowers Quality Bread" on its first morning, utilizing modern equipment capable of producing 30,000 loaves daily.
+Throughout the 1920s, the company expanded its distribution of bread, rolls, and cakes via rail into southern Georgia, Alabama, and Florida.

-During this period, Howard managed the bakery while his brother Joseph oversaw the ice cream business.
-In 1929, the company made its first divestiture by selling its ice cream operations to Foremost Dairies.
-After the death of founder William Howard Flowers in 1934, his 20-year-old son, William Howard Flowers Jr., assumed leadership of the bakery.
+During the company's early years, William Howard Flowers managed the bakery while Joseph Hampton Flowers oversaw the ice cream operations.
+In 1929, the firm completed its first divestiture by selling the ice cream division to Foremost Dairies.
+Following the death of William Howard Flowers in 1934, his son, William Howard Flowers Jr., assumed leadership of the bakery.

-The company made its first acquisition in 1937, purchasing Tally Maid Bakery of Tallahassee, Florida.
-With the onset of World War II, the Flowers bakery operated 24 hours a day, seven days a week to supply bread to U.S. military camps across the southeastern United States.
-In 1942, Flowers became the sixth bakery in the U.S. to franchise Quality Bakers of America's Sunbeam brand and use the Little Miss Sunbeam mascot on its bread wrappers.
+The company made its first acquisition in 1937 by purchasing the Tally Maid Bakery of Tallahassee, Florida.
+During World War II, the bakery operated continuously to supply bread to U.S. military camps across the southeastern United States.
+In 1942, Flowers became the sixth bakery in the country to franchise Quality Bakers of America's Sunbeam brand, incorporating the Little Miss Sunbeam mascot on its packaging.

 1960s–1980s

-During the 1960s, Flowers expanded by acquiring bakeries in Opelika, Alabama, and Panama City, Florida.
-In 1965, Flowers constructed a new bakery in Jacksonville, Florida.
-Two years later, the company entered the metropolitan Atlanta market by acquiring the Atlanta Baking Company.
+During the 1960s, Flowers expanded by purchasing bakeries in Panama City, Florida and Opelika, Alabama.
+The company constructed a new bakery in Jacksonville, Florida in 1965, and entered the metropolitan Atlanta market two years later by acquiring the Atlanta Baking Company.

-In 1968, the company made an initial public offering, changed its name to Flowers Industries Inc., and began trading over-the-counter.
-Less than a year later, Flowers was listed on the American Stock Exchange.
-The stock offering raised over $2 million, sparking a wave of acquisitions.
-The company expanded by purchasing bakeries in Alabama, Louisiana, Virginia, and the Carolinas.
-In 1976, the company entered the frozen foods market by acquiring Stilwell Foods, a frozen vegetable producer.
+In 1968, the company launched an initial public offering, changed its name to Flowers Industries Inc., and began trading over-the-counter.
+The following year, the company listed on the American Stock Exchange.
+The stock offering raised over $2 million, funding a series of acquisitions of bakeries across Virginia, Alabama, Louisiana, and the Carolinas.
+Flowers entered the frozen foods market in 1976 by purchasing Stilwell Foods, a frozen vegetable producer.

-The company's growth also prompted the need for a larger headquarters, leading to a move in 1975 to a new 15-acre corporate complex south of Thomasville.
-In 1982, the company listed on the New York Stock Exchange under the ticker symbol FLO, and the following year was listed for the first time on the Fortune 500 list of the largest U.S. Industrial corporations, at number 470.
-During the 1980s, Flowers diversified into the sale of cookies and sandwiches, though it quickly exited those ventures by the end of the decade.
-Throughout this period, the company continued acquiring bakeries across the southeast and southwest United States.
+To accommodate its growth, the company moved its headquarters in 1975 to a new 15-acre corporate complex south of Thomasville, Georgia.
+Flowers listed on the New York Stock Exchange in 1982 under the ticker symbol "FLO" and debuted on the Fortune 500 list of the largest U.S. industrial corporations the following year at number 470.
+During the 1980s, the company temporarily diversified into selling sandwiches and cookies, exiting both ventures by the end of the decade while continuing to acquire bakeries across the southeastern and southwestern United States.